Ezus-Software/ezusAPIDocumentation/source/index.html.md

 | --------- | ------ | ----------------------------------------------------------------------------------- |
 | reference | String | If provided, the unique Ezus Reference associated to the webhook you want to delete |
 | endpoint  | String | If provided, the endpoint associated to the webhook you want to delete              |

+### Response

+A JSON object indicating whether an error occurred during the process, along with the associated message.

 # Nested Resources